iu2frl/MD380-to-OpenGD77/README.md

 Each row represents a radio channel with its corresponding parameters.

+The file was exported by using the `DMR Codeplug Editor v1.1.21 by G6AMU` software, browsing to the `Channels` tab, and clicking on the `Export` button.

 ## Output Format

 The resulting CSV file will have the following header: